mkazhdan/TextureSignalProcessing/README.md

 <LI>vector-field visualization akin to line-integral convolution,</LI>
 <LI>computation of single-source geodesics, and</LI>
 <LI>simulation of reaction-diffusion following the Gray-Scott model.</LI>
+<LI>masking of gutter/interior/boundary texels
+<LI>dilation of texture into the gutter
 </UL>
 <hr>
 <a name="LINKS"><b>LINKS</b></a><br>